Pricing Mortgage Rates By Lenders On Home Loans

 - Credit scores – Borrowers will get pricing adjustments if they have lower credit scores.

-- Loan To Value – The more down payment a borrower puts down on a home purchase, the less riskier the borrower.
-Borrowers who put down the least amount of down payment will get a pricing hit on their mortgage rate.
+- Loan To Value – The more down payment a borrower puts down on a home purchase, the less risky the borrower

 Preparing For Mortgage